Let’s build your calendar

 Every Third Week Custody Schedule

 The every third week schedule runs on a 3-week cycle — children spend 2 consecutive weeks with one parent, then 1 full week with the other.
-Best for families where distance makes frequent transitions impractical.
+Best for families where distance makes frequent transitions impractical, including military families, long-distance coparents, and families separated by a multi-state move.

 SMTWTFS